SAN FRANCISCO -- Netflix sees practical advantages for security in the cloud compared to the traditional data center model.

 In a presentation at the UNITED Security Summit held here earlier this week, Netflix Cloud Security Architect Jason Chan described how the Los Gatos, Calif.-based company got to a point where it couldn’t build data centers fast enough to keep up with its growing streaming movie business.
 Today, the company is nearly 100% in the cloud, he said.
 Netflix uses Amazon Web Services, and wants to “be able to use clouds, not build them,” he said.

-Businesses clearly love the cloud, but there are ways security professionals also can leverage
+Businesses clearly love the cloud, but there are ways security professionals also can leverage cloud computing characteristics to their advantage, Chan said.

 In the data center, applications are long-lived, code is pushed to running systems, and it can be difficult to enforce deployment patterns, such as patches, he said.
 “There’s a snowflake pattern.”